Taking the plunge to learn to teach diving is rewarding in many ways!

 There are still quite a few divers that continue their training to more advanced levels.

-Keep at it long enough, and at one point you might find yourself asking the question, ‘should I go pro?’.
+If you keep at it long enough, and at one point you might find yourself asking the question, ‘should I go pro?’.

 For those who answer ‘yes’ to that question, many take the Divemaster certification and leave it at that, thinking ‘I don’t want to teach diving, so why bother?’.